 We can bypass the need for DUO authentication by setting up SSH Keys for our applications that use SFTP

 This guide only applies to Windows 11 and newer versions of Windows 10 (build 1809+).
-For older versions of Windows, see the Windows 10 guide below.
+For older versions of Windows, please follow the instructions under "Using PuTTY" or check Microsoft's website on how to enable OpenSSH Client for Windows.

 Steps